mghazel2020/Image-Stitching-Object-Detection--Matlab/README.md

 * Explore algorithms that can handle low-textured or smooth surface, shiny or glared surfaces.
 Most existing feature-based approaches sometimes fail in finding meaningful features on such surfaces.
 For such surfaces, one may apply a feature detector to extract key points on edges and corners (less sensitive to glare) instead of a detector that typically extracts interest points on blob-like structures (more sensitive to glare).

 ## References:
 1. MATHWorks.
 Feature Based Panoramic Image Stitching.
-TRetrieved from: https://www.mathworks.com/help/vision/ug/feature-based-panoramic-image-stitching.html (October 4th, 2022).
+Retrieved from: https://www.mathworks.com/help/vision/ug/feature-based-panoramic-image-stitching.html (October 4th, 2022).